 The key idea is to partition the input array S[i, j] in two pieces such that one contains items which are smaller (or equal) than the items contained in the latter piece.
 This partition is order preserving because no subsequent steps are necessary to recombine the ordered pieces after the two recursive calls.
 Partitioning is typically obtained by selecting one input item as a pivot, and by distributing all the other input items into two sub-arrays according to whether they are smaller/greater than the pivot.
-Items equal to the pivot are discarded from the subsequent recursive calls.
-In the pseudocode above the pivot is forced to occur in the first position S[i] of the array to be sorted (steps 2-4): this is obtained by swapping the real pivot S[r] with S[i] before that procedure PARTITION(S, i, j) is invoked.
+Items equal to the pivot can be stored anywhere.
+In the pseudocode the pivot is forced to occur in the first position S[i] of the array to be sorted (steps 2-3): this is obtained by swapping the real pivot S[r] with S[i] before that procedure PARTITION(S, i, j) is invoked.
 We notice that step 2 does not detail the selection of the pivot, because this will be the topic of a subsequent section.

-There are two issues for achieving efficiency in the global execution of Quicksort: one concerns with the implementation of PARTITION(S, i, j), and the other one with the ratio between the size of the two formed pieces because the more balanced they are, the more Quicksort comes closer to Mergesort and thus to a time complexity of $O(n \log n)$ .
-In the case of a totally unbalanced partition, in which one piece is possibly empty (i.e. p = i or p = j), the time complexity of Quicksort is $O(n^2)$ , thus recalling in its cost the Insertionsort procedure.
+There are two issues for achieving efficiency in the execution of Quicksort: one concerns with the implementation of PARTITION(S, i, j), and the other one with the ratio between the size of the two formed pieces because the more balanced they are, the more Quicksort comes closer to Mergesort and thus to the optimal time complexity of $O(n \log n)$ .
+In the case of a totally unbalanced partition, in which one piece is possibly empty (i.e. p = i or p = j), the time complexity of Quicksort is $O(n^2)$ , thus recalling in its cost the Insertion sort.
 Let us comment these two issues in detail in the following subsections.

-4.3.1 From two- to three-way partitioning
+5.3.1 From two- to three-way partitioning

 The goal of PARTITION(S, i, j) is to divide the input array into two pieces, one contains items which are smaller than the pivot, and the other contains items which are larger than the pivot.
 Items equal to the pivot can be arbitrarily distributed among the two pieces.
 The input array is therefore permuted so that the smaller items are located before the pivot, which in turn precedes the larger items.
 At the end of PARTITION(S, i, j), the pivot is located at S[p], the smaller items are stored in S[i, p - 1], the larger items are stored in S[p + 1, j].
-This partition can be implemented in many ways, all of them take O(n) optimal time, but each of them offers a different cache usage and thus different performance in practice.
-We present below a tricky algorithm which actually implements a three-way distribution, that also takes into account the presence of items equal to the pivot.
+This partition can be implemented in many ways, taking O(n) optimal time, but each of them offers a different cache usage and thus different performance in practice.
+We present below a tricky algorithm which actually implements a three-way distribution and takes into account the presence of items equal to the pivot.
 They are detected and stored aside in a "special" sub-array which is located between the two smaller/larger pieces.
-The following Figure ?? provides a graphical description of the three-way distribution.